wp-plugins/wp-club-manager/readme.txt

 Developers can contribute to the source code on the [WP Club Manager GitHub Repository](https://github.com/ClubPress/wpclubmanager).

-Translators can contribute new languages to WooCommerce through [Transifex](https://www.transifex.com/projects/p/wp-club-manager/).
+Translators can contribute new languages to WP Club Manager through [Transifex](https://www.transifex.com/projects/p/wp-club-manager/).

 == Installation ==